 NetWare 5 also includes drivers for popular video cards and a utility that automatically recognizes and configures your video card during NetWare 5 installation.

-To run the Novell JVM, you need a minimum of 48 MB of RAM and you should have at least 64 MB to run graphical applications.
+To run the Novell JVM, you need a minimum of 48 MB RAM and at least 64 MB to run graphical applications.
 The more memory your server has, the more Java-based applications it can run.

-For information about Java Class Libraries and the Java Naming Directory Interface (JNDI), download the Open Solutions Architecture (OSA) Software Developer's Kit (SDK) from Novell's DeveloperNet Web Site, http://developer.novell.com.
+For information about Java Class Libraries for Novell and the Java Naming Directory Interface (JNDI), download the Novell Developer Kit (NDK) from the Novell DeveloperNet Web site (http://developer.novell.com/ndk/netware.htm#java).